blahcat/blahcat.github.io/_posts/2017-10-13-flareon-4-writeups.md

 was not standard (for example RC4), so I had to rewrite from scratch according to the reversed DLL solely.
 Particularly the ApLib module was a pain to use properly.

-But it was critical that our implementation stick strictly to the one from the module.
-So a lot (a LOOOOOT) of testing was required all the time, as even a one byte mistake could make the content of a packet unreadable for the upper layer, or not manage to decrypt files later on...
+But it was critical that our implementation strictly stick  to the one from the module.
+So a lot (a LOOOOOT) of testing was required all the time, as even a one byte mistake could make the content of a packet unreadable for the upper layer, leading to not be able to decrypt files later on...

 But after some long hours perfecting the decrypting script, [the result](https://gist.github.com/hugsy/9b141827b66843ebbabc183731649f53#file-level12-py) pays off directly, and all traffic is now in plaintext, revealing some crispy information: